DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ## At Least Two Attack Things From The Doc

 Choose at least two powers from that one document we made and implement them functionally

+# Notes: Good Enemy AI?

+## Case Study: Hades
+- Enemies telegraph their attacks clearly
+- Each individual enemy has a very small moveset
+- Each move is also very manageable on its own / the player can easily react to it, dodge it, counter, etc.
+- The real difficulty comes in once